nice-game-hints/night-of-the-rabbit/04-mw-magician/013-first-portal/010-toad/020-woodpecker.md

 # My weapon?
 The stick.
 Use the stick on the woodpecker.

-# Knock?
+# Pock?
-Talk with it for a while.
+Talk with it for a while by using the "Pock" options.
 It will fly away.